How to Make Blueberry Hand Pies in the Air Fryer (Super Easy!)

 You may have read my previous blog post about my air fryer successes and failures.
 If so, you know that some of my attempts at cooking food in the air fryer have not turned out well.
 That’s definitely not the case with these little delicious hand-held treasures!
 Read on to learn how I made them.

 ***Disclaimer: This post contains affiliate links, which means as an Amazon Associate I earn from qualifying purchases at no additional cost to you.*** Already know what you’d like to get from Amazon?
-Here’s a handy way to get to the website, linked to one of my favorite square baking pans.
+Here’s a handy way to get to the website, linked to some silicone kitchen tongs, perfect for removing the hot air fryer blueberry hand pies from the air fryer when finished.
 Just click on the link, then browse around and do your shopping.

 Take me to Amazon!